onetep-devel/tutorials/source/T9_hematite_dftu.rst

 DFT+\ :math:`U`
 ---------------
-The problem of DFT to describe correlated systems can be attributed to the tendency of xc functionals to over-delocalize valence electrons and to over-stabilize metallic ground states, this prevents materials like Hematite to be described by DFT.
-LDA and GGA both predict hematite to be a metallic system and they also underestimate local magnetic moments.
+The problem of DFT to describe correlated systems can be attributed to the tendency of xc functionals to over-delocalize valence electrons and to over-stabilize metallic ground states, this prevents materials like hematite from being described by DFT.
+LDA and GGA both predict hematite to be a metallic system, they also underestimate local magnetic moments.
-The reason behind this delocalization is rooted to the inability of the approximated xc to completely cancel out the electronic self-interaction contained in the Hartree term.
+The reason behind this delocalisation is rooted in the inability of the approximated xc to completely cancel out the electronic self-interaction contained in the Hartree term.
-The main advantage of the DFT+\ :math:`U` method is that it is within the realm of DFT, thus does not require significant effort to be implemented in the existing DFT codes and its computational cost is only slightly higher than that of normal DFT computations.
+The main advantage of the DFT+\ :math:`U` method is that it is within the realm of DFT, thus it does not require significant effort to be implemented in existing DFT codes and its computational cost is only slightly higher than that of normal DFT computations.

-DFT+U treats the d and f orbitals as localised while keep the rest at the delocalised LDA/GGA level.
-In order to do that it projects the bands into localised orbitals and compute a new potential.
+The DFT++\ :math:`U` method selectively localizes specific orbital sets, typically :math:`d` and :math:`f` orbitals, while maintaining the delocalized nature of other orbitals at the LDA/GGA level.
+This is achieved by projecting the electronic bands onto a localized basis and calculating a modified potential.
-The DFT+U method can be used to penalise the non-integer occupancy of these orbitals, tending to fill states with occupancy greater than 0.5 and empty states with occupancy less than 0.5.
+The DFT+\ :math:`U` method can be used to penalise the non-integer occupancy of these orbitals, tending to fill states with occupancy greater than 0.5 and to empty states with occupancy less than 0.5.

 .. math::

-   \hat{V}^{(\sigma)}_{DFT+U} = \sum_{I}  U^{(I)}\lvert \varphi_m^{(I)} \rangle (\frac{1}{2} \delta_{m m'} - n^{(I) (\sigma)}_{m m'})  \langle\varphi_{m'}^{(I)} \rvert
+   \hat{V}^{(\sigma)}_{DFT+U} = \sum_{I}  U^{(I)}\lvert \varphi_m^{(I)} \rangle (\frac{1}{2} \delta_{m m'} - n^{(I) (\sigma)}_{m m'})  \langle\varphi_{m'}^{(I)} \rvert.

-The :math:`U` and :math:`J` values are screened Coloumb and Exchange terms which are system and implementation dependent.
-In general, you are not able to plug and play an :math:`U` or :math:`J` value from the literature.
-What is usually done it's empirically testing different values (run multiple calculations with different combination of :math:`U` and :math:`J`) or most software (including ONETEP) have a linear response theory implementation to calculate the parameters from first principles [O-Regan2010]_ [O-Regan2012]_ [Cococcioni2005]_.
+The :math:`U` and :math:`J` values are screened Coloumb and exchange terms, which are system and implementation-dependent.
+In general, you are not able to plug and play a :math:`U` or :math:`J` value from the literature.
+What is usually done is empirically testing different values (run multiple calculations with different combination of :math:`U` and :math:`J`), or most software (including ONETEP) have a linear response theory implementation to calculate the parameters from first principles [O-Regan2010]_ [O-Regan2012]_ [Cococcioni2005]_.

 Setting up the calculations
 ===========================

-Now we start with the actual tutorial, we will setup a bulk hematite simulation where we apply a DFT+U correction on the d orbitals of the iron atom.
-We also have to label atoms based on their spin which allow us to assign different parameters for spin down and spin up Fe atoms.
-This will help us achieve the AFM state we are looking for.
-We will see what we should look out in an output and what are the interesting properties for this material.
+We will configure a bulk hematite calculation implementing a DFT+\ :math:`U` correction specifically for the Fe :math:`3d` orbitals.
+We apply distinct labels to Fe atoms, enabling us to assign different parameters to spin-up and spin-down Fe atoms.
+This labeling strategy facilitates the achievement of the desired antiferromagnetic (AFM) state in hematite.
 You will see that the cell and atoms we are using are neither from a primitive or a conventional cell, It is a  4x4x1 supercell generated from the conventional cell.
-Such a big cell is necessary to accomodate NGWFs with 11 bohr radius.
+Such a big cell is necessary to accomodate NGWFs with a radius of 11 Bohr.

 Tutorial files
 --------------

 ONETEP requires different files to work properly.

-1. A .dat file which contains all the information about your sytem (positions and cell) and the simulations parameters
+1. A `.dat` file which contains all the information about your sytem and the simulations parameters;
-2. Pseudopotentials files, we will be using on the fly generated by CASTEP, but you could use your favourites.
+2. pseudopotentials files, we will be using on the fly generated by CASTEP, but you could use your favourites.

 All the files needed for the simulation can be downloaded from

-- :download:`Fe_NCP19_PBE_OTF.usp <_static/tutorial_9/Fe_NCP19_PBE_OTF.usp>`
+- :download:`Fe_NCP19_PBE_OTF.usp <_static/tutorial_9/Fe_NCP19_PBE_OTF.usp>`,
-- :download:`O_NCP19_PBE_OTF.usp <_static/tutorial_9/O_NCP19_PBE_OTF.usp>`
+- :download:`O_NCP19_PBE_OTF.usp <_static/tutorial_9/O_NCP19_PBE_OTF.usp>`,
-- :download:`hematite.out <_static/tutorial_9/hematite.out>`
+- :download:`hematite.out <_static/tutorial_9/hematite.out>`,
-- :download:`hematite.dat <_static/tutorial_9/hematite.dat>`
+- :download:`hematite.dat <_static/tutorial_9/hematite.dat>`.

 **Input File**

-The first two blocks are the cell and atoms positions.
+The first two blocks are the cell and atomic positions.
-You might see that iron atoms are labelled Fe1 or Fe2 depending if they will be treated as spin up atoms or spin down atoms.
+You might see that iron atoms are labelled Fe1 or Fe2, depending on whether they will be treated as spin up atoms or spin down atoms.

-The third block is
+The third block is:

 .. code-block:: none